pcardotatgit/python_challenges/Preparation_challenges_for_Threat_Hunting_Mission/6-AMP_Threat_Hunting/amp_simulator/readme.md

-# simulator for the AMP Threat Hunting Challenge
+# Simulator for the AMP Threat Hunting Mission

 Use this simulator if you don't have an AMP for Endpoint account.

 It will send you back the correct requested information if you call the correct API URL endpoint with the correct parameters.

-## installation
+## Installation

 Copy the content of this folder into a folder into your laptop